-Jeffrey Katzenberg, with deals that give him new characters, a theme park and a footprint in China, is signaling DreamWorks Animation SKG Inc. (DWA) plans to expand beyond 3-D movies and home video.
+Jeffrey Katzenberg, with deals that give him new characters, a theme park and a footprint in China, is signaling DreamWorks Animation SKG Inc. (DWA:US) plans to expand beyond 3-D movies and home video.

 Katzenberg yesterday announced the acquisition of Classic Media, owner of rights to cartoon characters Casper the friendly ghost, Rocky the flying squirrel and his pal, Bullwinkle the moose.
 The accord follows a deal to create an indoor theme park at the Meadowlands in New Jersey and one to develop animation, parks and live entertainment in China.

 “Five years from now, we will be a much more diversified company,” Katzenberg, the company’s chief executive officer, said yesterday in an interview on Bloomberg Television.
 “The animated movies will still be our heart and soul but I think we will see revenue from a lot of different areas.”

 Katzenberg, 61, is looking to broaden the Glendale, California-based film studio’s revenue base, which has declined with shrinking DVD sales and competition at the box-office for family friendly movies.
 His plan resembles that of Walt Disney Co.
 (DIS:US), which purchased Pixar Animation and Marvel Entertainment to supply characters for its film business, parks and stores.

 “Jeffrey’s a visionary CEO and I would bet that he is building a foundation of growth for his company,” Dick Cook, former chairman of Walt Disney Studios, who worked with Katzenberg, said in an e-mail.

 Before leaving Disney in 1994, Katzenberg was credited with rejuvenating the animation business with “The Little Mermaid,” “Beauty and the Beast” and “The Lion King.”